Kingxukai/linux/Documentation/firmware-guide/acpi/dsd/data-node-references.rst

 :Copyright: |copy| 2018, 2021 Intel Corporation
 :Author: Sakari Ailus <sakari.ailus@linux.intel.com>

-ACPI in general allows referring to device objects in the tree only.
+ACPI in general allows referring to device objects in the woke tree only.
 Hierarchical data extension nodes may not be referred to directly, hence this document defines a scheme to implement such references.